ornfelt/dots/.config/awesome/lain/wiki/redshift.md

 )
 ```

-Then add `myredshift.widget` to your wibox.
+Then add `myredshift` to your wibox.

 #### Checkbox status widget